ShivMoh/Minerva_Scrapers-CV/README.md

 ## To Run

-Install necessary dependencies and run, each in a separate termial and port
+Install necessary dependencies and run, each in a separate terminal and port
 ```
 python ./fb_module/api.py # runs on port 5000
 ```